The-Toblin/c2d10-foundry-vtt/README.md

 ## 0.613
 - Welp, turns out this doesn't work in v11 and DSN will break.
 Reverting change until v12 is live and DSN is updated.

+## 0.614
+- Fixed a major bug that broke saving of Hooks.
+Turns out the HBS autoformat breaks quote marks within variables.
+It changed `name="{{concat "system.traits." traitID ".description" }}` to `name="{{concat " system.traits." traitID ".description" }}` which broke saving of hooks.
+Fixed.